yourhead/StacksAPI/_controls/imageTransform/index.md

     type: "string: HTML RGB Hex string"
     default: Black
     required: yes
-    description: The offset of the shadow in the vertical driction.
+    description: The offset of the shadow in the vertical direction.
 Shadows are rendered into the image (not CSS).

 ---